palomaquiroz/Cypress-Houston-Office/readme.md

 # CYPRESS AUTOMATION SUITE FOR HOUSTON OFFICE WEBPAGE

-This is the automation suite for the Careers page of December Labs webpage.
+This is the automation suite for the Houston Office webpage.
 Framework used was [Cypress](https://www.cypress.io/).
 In this suite, you will find tests for:
 * Validating that the December Labs webpage displays correctly